sderose/PYTHONLIBS/README.md

 ==Short descriptions==

+* BlockFormatter.py -- a drop-in replacement for the `argparse` formatters.
+Python's default one wraps everything into one massive blob of text; and its "Raw" one does no wrapping at all.
+BlockFormatter handles rudimentary but very common conventions:

+** blank lines are retained (say, between paragraphs) ** indented lines, or lines starting with *, #, =, etc. keep the newline and whitespace before them.
+** unindented lines get wrapped together with the preceding line, and the whole block is indented to match the first line's indent (if any).
+** by default, a 2-column hanging indent is adde to non-first lines of indented blocks (beyond the indentation expressed by their first line).
+This is so that list items flagged by "*" etc have clearer boundaries.
+** The whole thing is wrapped to the current window width.

+Try it, it makes argparse help much better.
+Also try MarkupHelpFormatter, which works basically the same way, but has much better formatting.

 * CharDisplay.py -- given a character code as 999, 0xFFFF, 0177, etc., show a
 ton of information about that Unicode code point.